Access4Learning/specgen_input_common/98_Xslt/Readme.md

 ### dmToExamples.xsl

-This XSLT file is responsible to produce the example yaml files in various formats such as PESC JSON, Goessner JSON and XML.
+This XSLT file is responsible for producing the example yaml files in various formats such as PESC JSON, Goessner JSON and XML.
 The examples are sourced from the locale specific input XML file.
-These examples in the input XML file are in XML format and therefore must be transformed to potentially two JSON formats.
+The examples in the input XML file are in XML format and therefore must be transformed to potentially two JSON formats.
 To do so, this XSLT transformation file includes the xmlToJson-goessner.xslt XSLT file to produce Goessner JSON examples and the sif2jsonspecgen.xslt XSLT file to produce the PESC JSON examples.

 **Input**
 Locale specific input XML file that was produced by the SpecGen process (e.g. `SIF_DataModel.infra.input-3.5.xml`).